Lil Tecca: 2022–2024: We Love You Tecca 2, Tec, and Plan A

-In 2023, Tecca released four singles: "Need Me" (May 11), "500lbs" (July 21), "Hvn on Earth" (with Kodak Black; August 18), and "Dead or Alive" (September 20).
+In 2023, Tecca released four singles: "Need Me", "500lbs", "Hvn on Earth" with Kodak Black, and "Dead or Alive".
 On September 22, Tecca released his third studio album, titled Tec.
-Initially announced to be released in May, however, the album's release was delayed until late 2023.
-The album comprises 16 tracks, includes one bonus track.
+Initially announced to be released in May, the album's release was delayed until late 2023.
+The album comprises 16 tracks, including one bonus track.
 Upon its release, Tec received generally positive reviews from critics and became Lil Tecca's third US top album, debuting at number eleven on the US Billboard 200.
 Following its release, several songs from the album charted on the Billboard Hot 100.
-The music video for "Down with Me" premiered on December 29, 2023, that led to the album's bonus track being released as a single on January 4, 2024.
+The music video for "Down with Me" premiered on December 29, 2023, which led to the album's bonus track being released as a single on January 4, 2024.

 In May 2024, Tecca released two songs, "Never Last" and "Number 2", alongside their music videos the same day.
 "Number 2" charted at number 45 on the Hot R&B/Hip-Hop Songs charts and number 18 on the New Zealand Hot Singles chart.
-Additionally, "Never Last" reached number 29 on the New Zealand Hot Singles chart.
-On August 9, Tecca released the single, called "Taste", in which charted at number 31 on the New Zealand Hot Singles chart.
-On August 30, he released a track, called "Bad Time".
-The song was first previewed on an Instagram Live on June 24.
-In September 2024, Tecca announced his fourth studio album, titled Plan A, to be released on September 20.
-Upon its release, Plan A debuted at number nine on the US Billboard 200 and number 66 on the UK Albums Chart.
+"Never Last" reached number 29 on the New Zealand Hot Singles chart.
+On August 9, Tecca released the single "Taste" which charted at number 31 on the New Zealand Hot Singles chart.
+On August 30, he released the track "Bad Time".
+The song was first previewed on Instagram Live on June 24.
+In September 2024, Tecca announced his fourth studio album, Plan A, to be released on September 20.
+Upon its release Plan A debuted at number nine on the US Billboard 200 and number 66 on the UK Albums Chart.
 The album featured a sole guest appearance from Don Toliver.

 2025–present: Dopamine

-On March 14, 2025, he released the single "Dark Thoughts", the lead single for Dopamine, his fifth studio album.
+On March 14, 2025, Tecca released the single "Dark Thoughts", for his fifth studio album, Dopamine.
 On May 30 he released the album's second single, "Owa Owa".
-The album, Dopamine, was later released on June 13, 2025.
+The album was later released on June 13, 2025, featuring a guest appearance from Ken Carson.